chandrabhan4122003/devops/README.md

-## Zynetic - Product Management System
+## Product Management System
-Zynetic is a full-stack product management system that allows users to manage products, filter them by price and gender, and perform admin-specific tasks like adding and listing products.
+A full-stack product management system that allows users to manage products, filter them by price and gender, and perform admin-specific tasks like adding and listing products.
 The application is built using React for the frontend and Node.js with Express for the backend.